 Been a Chess player from 8th -10th standard and have participated and won internal competitions.

-I started taking these sports seriously in my high school, I had not realised it until recently that sports helped me build my personality in a way.
-I am a team player,at times I keep the needs of team before mine, lookout for other players,I bond better with people now and I give most of the credit to sports.
-I have even learnt thatsuccess or failure is not constant andour efforts have to be same or more under any given circumstance.
+Despite the fact that I had started taking sports seriously right from high school, it was only recently that I realised how great an impact it had made on my personality.
+Sports taught me to be a team player,to keep the needs of team before mine and lookout for my teammates.
+It also taught me how to bond with others.
+However, the most important lesson I learnt from sports is the fact thatneither success is constant nor failure.Whether we succeed or fail, our efforts should always be the same or better under any given circumstance.

-I have volunteered and have been part of many NGO’s that help people who are less fortunate, their “never give up” spirit has made me understand that “no act of kindness, no matter how small, is ever wasted”- Aesop.
-Following is a list of events I have taken part in
+Throughout the years, I have also come to realise how important it is to give back to society in any way I can.
+This is why I have volunteered and have been part of many NGO’s that help people who are less fortunate.

 Hyderabad MUN - Participated as a delegation, date October 16th to 18th 2015.